-All our models are trained asynchronously with 16 parallel GPU workers and 16 parameter servers using TensorFlow \cite{tf}.
+\textbf{Training Details.} Models are trained asynchronously using TensorFlow \cite{tf}.
 We used ADAM~\cite{kingma2014adam} to optimize our loss function and trained for 60K iterations with a learning rate of $0.001$ which was dropped by a factor of 10 every 20K iterations (we found this necessary for consistent training across different runs).
 We use weight decay of $0.0001$ to regularize the network and use batch-norm \cite{ioffe2015batch}.
 We use \resnet \cite{he2016identity} pre-trained on ImageNet \cite{imagenet_cvpr09} to represent \rgb images.
 We transfer supervision from \rgb images to \dd images using cross modal distillation \cite{gupta2016cross} between \rgbd image pairs rendered from meshes in the training set to obtain a pre-trained \resnet model to represent \dd images.